Canaima National Park: Eastern Sector

 As of 1993, Canaima National Park was reported to receive approximately 100,000 tourists every year, with 90% visiting its plateaus.
 Only a select few of its tepuis are accessible to visitors, with those including Roraima and Auyán-tepui.
 Angel Falls is also a popular tourist spot, where visitors can canoe through the park’s vast rainforest.

+Archaeology

+Pictographic rock art belonging to an obscure culture was found.
+The sites are estimated to be 4 to 7 thousand years old, long predating the arrival of the Pemon.

 Popular culture

 Canaima is the name given to the fictional Californian coastal town (which was filmed in Cambria, California) where the movie Arachnophobia is supposed to take place.
 The introductory and jungle scenes of the movie were filmed in the national park.